 Note: Plant cuttings may not always produce the desired plant characteristics.
-The use of root cuttings in propagating variegated plants may result to reversion to the normal, evergreen type.
+The use of plant cuttings in propagating variegated plants may result to reversion to the normal, evergreen type.
 This occurs when variegated snake plant (Sansevieria sp.) is propagated by leaf cutting.
 This is because these plants are periclinal chimeras in which the inner cross sectional areas of the plant body are normal while the thin outer layers are mutated cells which are responsible for the variegation.
 With root and leaf cuttings, the new plant regenerate from the inner normal cells, resulting to normal growth and loss of variegation.

 In snake plant, the variegated character can be perpetuated by division of rootstock instead of leaf cutting propagation.